 - 8-10 large fresh rosemary sprigs

-- Place the large fresh rosemary springs and lemon slices on top of the potatoes.
+Place the large fresh rosemary sprigs and lemon slices on top of the potatoes.
 The idea is to create a bed to lay the chicken pieces on.

 Lay the chicken pieces on top of the potatoes, rosemary and lemon.
 Return the pan to the oven and roast for 30 minutes.

 After 30 minutes, remove the pan from the oven and give the potatoes a good stir to be sure they are well coated with the oil and fat from the chicken.
 You may need to remove the chicken for a moment to do this, just be sure to replace it when you are finished stirring the potatoes.
 Once the potatoes have been stirred, increase the oven heat to 450 degrees and return the pan to the oven.
 Roast for an additional 45 minutes or until the chicken reaches an internal temperature of 170 degrees F, the skin is crisp and potatoes are browned and tender inside.
 The potatoes and chicken should be done around the same time; if the potatoes do not feel "done enough" you can remove the chicken once it's fully cooked and continue to roast the potatoes till they are cooked through.

 NOTE: If you find that the potatoes are sticking to the bottom of your roasting pan a bit, gently slide a metal spatula beneath them and they should move fairly easily.
 If you use a smaller roasting pan than 12x17, you may find that you have too much oil/fat in the pan towards the end of cooking, which will prevent the potatoes from getting crisp.
 If this happens, remove the chicken when it is fully cooked, drain off most of the excess fat and oil, then crisp up the potatoes under the broiler at the end of cooking.

 For a pretty presentation, serve the chicken and potatoes on a serving platter and garnish with fresh rosemary and lemon wheels.